sematext/sematext-logsene-android/README.md

 Mobile Application Analytics
 ----------------------------

-With Sematext you get Elasticsearch and Kibana out of the box, which makes it great for mobile analytics.
 Once you've setup the Logsene service, it's trivial to start sending custom events.
 For example, you may want to send an event every time a user starts an activity.
 In that case you could put the following inside the `onCreate()` method:

 ```java
 try {